Trustable Compliance Report#

 TA-CONSTRAINTS

-Constraints on adaptation and deployment of JSON-Library are specified.
+Constraints on adaptation and deployment of nlohmann/json library are specified.

 0.00